-Honda CB300 TT Racer Concept was unveiled at the Bangkok Motor Show in 2016 and the brand has confirmed its entry into the production line in 2020.
+Honda CB300 TT Cafe Racer concept was unveiled at the Bangkok Motor Show in 2016 and the brand has confirmed its entry into the production line this year.
 The concept received a very good response from the audience and the same is expected for the production version.
 According to the recent reports, the bike will be getting a different swingarm design and a new sub-frame though the bike will be ethically based on the CB300R.

 Photos Source: MotoSaigon